-Once finished with the history and exam, patients will generally be provided with their first treatment during this same visit.
-This usually includes spinal adjustments, physical therapies (myofascial release, ultrasound, electric muscle stimulation, heat/cold), and exercises.
+Once finished with the examination and review of findings, most patients will be provided with their first treatment during this same visit.

 Prior to leaving, patients will be given instructions on certain activities or procedures to be conducted at home.
 This may include ice or heat application, avoidance of certain activities or positions, posture and activity advice, as well as home exercises and/or stretches.

 Most injuries do not require x-rays or advanced imaging (MRI, CT).
 We never recommend imaging unless fracture or other serious pathologies are suspected, as most other imaging is not useful for treatment and can be costly.
 If necessary imaging will be done at Martha Jefferson Hospital or UVA, where a medical radiologist as well as your doctor will review the films.